Nikola Padevsky

+Biography

 Padevsky was born in Plovdiv, Bulgaria's second largest city.
 He became Bulgarian National Champion in 1954, going on to win it in 1955, 1962 and 1964 in a play off after which he gained the status of a grandmaster, after initially being awarded International Master in 1957.

 Padevsky played in the World Student Team Championship six times (every year from 1954 through 1959).

 Playing first board in 1959 he helped Bulgaria win the team gold medal.